 Communication and innovation in the digital era

 Just as technology has revitalized our approach to workplace communications, the number of avenues for innovation has increased tenfold thanks to new tools and devices on the market.
 By exploring how communication-based tech can create a more cohesive workforce, you can ensure that your team is properly equipped with the most up-to-date tactics for generating new ideas and building a scalable innovation culture.

 Take cloud-based tools as one example.
-By allowing its users to host documents, software applications, email inboxes, file storage, analytics integrations and more through a remote server, cloud systems make accessing, updating and sharing your business toolbox easier than ever.
-Although cloud networks have existed for some time now, recent advancements continue to diversify the ways that companies can use its features for their innovation needs.
+By allowing its users to host documents, software applications, email inboxes, file storage, analytics integrations, and more through a remote server, cloud systems make accessing, updating, and sharing your business toolbox easier than ever.
+Although cloud networks have existed for some time now, recent advancements continue to diversify the ways that companies can use their features for their innovation needs.
 Tools that use Voice over IP technology, or VoIP, for instance, harness the power of the cloud to house complex phone networks to make voice calls through the internet.
-This helps off-site employees, freelancers and those traveling for business stay connected and continue to contribute to innovation conversations, even while on the go.
+This helps off-site employees, freelancers, and those traveling for business stay connected and continue to contribute to innovation conversations, even while on the go.

 Utilizing different communication channels for innovation

 No innovation strategy is complete without considering each and every medium in which businesses can communicate with others.
 In the digital era—where conversing through social media, text messages, and website chat is more common than ever before—organizations must cover multiple communication types to ensure that they are maximizing their innovation potential.

 Because tracking and mapping out each communication task is an overwhelming task on its own, consider breaking your approach into two primary channels: